ERA-engined Cars - Notes on Chassis Technical History and Specification

 This car was built by Raymond Mays during 1949/50 with the intention of creating a special car for hillclimbs and sprints.
 It was fitted with a two litre ERA engine.

-Although it was tested, the car never ran in competition, and was, reportedly, dismantled in 1950 at the behest of the British Motor Racing Research Trust (BRM).
+Although it was tested, the car never ran in competition, and was, reportedly, dismantled in 1950 at the insistence of the British Motor Racing Research Trust (BRM).

 Walker Sprint Special